DAY TRIP TO LAKE NAIVASHA

 Lake Naivasha.
 About 1.5hrs outside of central Nairobi, this area is a haven away from the chaos of the city where many 3rd and 4th generation British colonialists continue to reside.
 Crescent Island is a particularly nice place to visit, even if you have already done a safari.
-Unique because it gives you the opportunity to walk around the grounds literally alongside giraffes, zebras, wildebeest, impalas, etc.
+It is unique because it gives you the opportunity to literally walk alongside giraffes, zebras, wildebeest, impalas, etc.

 Leave Nairobi and drive through the Great Rift Valley escarpment, passing by the smallest Catholic Chapel built by the Italians and arrive at Lake Naivasha in good time for the great activities paraded for the day.